Lesson 4: Probabilistic Models of Uncertainty

 One thing about the model above is absolutely essential to recognize: In the absence of a large number of previous cases of potential invasions like the PRC’s potential invasion of Taiwan, we have no evidentiary basis for deciding whether any precise numerical probabilities assigned by the model are reasonable or valid.
 Consider, in contrast, the heights to which a river might flood in any given year.
 Using a historical record of the river’s flood levels over several decades, we can calculate the frequency with which each flood level has occurred and estimate probabilities for each possible flood level in a future year accordingly.
 No such calculation is possible for an event as historically idiosyncratic as a potential invasion of Taiwan by the PRC.

 Thus it does not make sense to interpret the probabilities in the above model as representations of objectively knowable relative likelihoods.
 Instead, models of uncertainties like the one we currently face about the future of Taiwan – i.e. uncertainties in which we have little or no empirical basis from which to determine relative likelihoods – are best interpreted as depictions of subjective beliefs that different persons might hold about uncertain events.
 For instance, military and political leaders throughout the world differ widely in their assessments of how likely the PRC is to launch an invasion of Taiwan sometime in the next several years and the PRC’s prospects of success if it invades.
-A model like the one above would be useful for depicting variations across political leaders in these assessments.
+So, although a model like the one above is not useful for depicting the actual likelihood of a PRC invasion of Taiwan, it can be useful for depicting variations across political leaders in these assessments.
 Specifically, it could be used to depict some leaders who believe an invasion is very likely to occur but very unlikely to succeed if it does occur, and thus have beliefs like this…

 …and other leaders who believe an invasion is very unlikely to occur but very likely to succeed it does occur, and thus have beliefs like this: